 The Bealey Spur Track is a classic walk to viewpoints over the braided Waimakariri River Valley.
 For 360 degree views continue to a minor peak at 1545m.

-There are top class 360 degree views of numerous mountain ranges and the Waimakariri Valley from the summit of Mt Bruce (1630m; technically just outside of Arthur’s Pass National Park, but close enough).
+There are top class 360 degree views of numerous mountain ranges and the Waimakariri Valley from the summit of Mt Bruce (1630m; technically just outside of Arthur’s Pass, but great views over the eastern side of the park, so I’ve included it here).

 Best Hard Day-Walks in Arthur’s Pass National Park